Sean Ryan (American politician): Mayor of Buffalo

-Ryan has announced his candidacy for the 2025 Buffalo mayoral election, where he challenged incumbent mayor Christopher Scanlon for the position.
+On November 23, 2024, Ryan announced his candidacy for the 2025 Buffalo mayoral election, where he challenged incumbent mayor Christopher Scanlon for the position.
 On February 22, 2025, the Erie County Democratic Committee endorsed Ryan in the Democratic primary, which he won on June 24, 2025.
 On November 4, 2025, Ryan would be elected mayor of Buffalo after defeating two other candidates, Republican James Gardner and independent Michael Gainer.

 Personal life

 Ryan is married to Catherine Creighton, an attorney who has served as director of the Erie County Fiscal Stability Authority since her appointment by governor Andrew Cuomo in 2012.
 Creighton has also been director of Cornell University's ILR Buffalo Co-Lab since 2020.

-They have two daughters, Kate and Bridget.
-Kate Ryan is senior operations manager of the Major League Baseball Players Association.